rrbauman/Election_Analysis/README.md

 - Software: Python 3.6.1, Visusal Studio Code, 1.38.1

 ## Election Audit Results
-The analysis of the election show that:
+The analysis of the election show the following:
 - There were 369,711 votes cast in the election.
 - The candiddates were:
     - Charles Casper